mozilla/persona/docs/LOAD_GENERATION.md

 For the sake of this discussion, an active user uses 4 sites that use BrowserID and visits them 10 times each day.
 These activities are split across 2 different devices.
-Further, the average user has two different email addresses that they use equally, and forgets their password about every four weeks.
+Further, the average user has 2 different email addresses that they use equally, and forgets their password about every 4 weeks.

 The final bit of assumption is growth rate, what percentage of active users in a unit of time are using browserid for the first time.
 This